 Hackney and City of London came together to challenge sexual harassment and assault in nightlife and needed a clear set of messages to promote safer attitudes across both boroughs during the 16 Days of Action against Gender-based Violence 2019.
 They also required staff training.

-I developed #ReframeTheNight, a messaging concept and training package based on busting the common myths around sexual harassment and assault, informed by my work training hundreds of pubs and clubs to respond to sexual harassment.
+Via my organisation Good Night Out Campaign we developed #ReframeTheNight, a messaging concept and training package based on busting the common myths around sexual harassment and assault, informed by our work training hundreds of pubs and clubs to respond to sexual harassment.

 These myths place the blame on the person who has been targeted, not the person choosing to harass or assault them.
 Challenging myths helps build a culture of belief, support and accountability, through staff training and public-facing messages online and on-street.
 It encourages the industry and the public to “reframe” these damaging myths, remixing the rallying cry of ‘Reclaim the Night!’
 Launch event coverage in the Hackney Gazette